CodecoolGlobal/saint-sender-csharp-_underscore/README.md

 * configuration saved permanently for my gmail account (no need to re-enter e-mail address and password again)
 * e-mails are received
 * new mails can be sent
-* mails backed up to my computer
-* mail backup can be restored
 * periodically checked server for new mails
-* searching in mails with regex